 Focus of conference

 Participants will benefit from open and frank facilitated group discussions, where we will share experiences and workshop on sharing of best TAM practises between participants.
 We will discus potential co-operation projects.

 Nordic and European cities are different enough to learn from each other, but similar enough to co-operate on talent attraction.
 We believe this is true especially in the case of non-European talent, who may well regard the region as a whole.

 After the morning workshop and lunch, we will go see how talents work in action.
 Courtesy of International Citizen Hub Lund, we will get to see how a prime talent attraction management region works with international talents.
 We will visit

 Part of the programme!

-Those wanting to stay on for the weekend for the Lund Carnival, happening once every 4 years, will receive free access to the World Trade Centre Lund for working space.
+Those wanting to stay on for the weekend, will receive free access to the World Trade Centre Lund for working space.
 We will provide you with introductions and a tour with the key people there.

 One person € 490 and two persons 290 € (excluding VAT).
 Includes course materials, lunch and refreshments.
 On the previous day, we will hold the TAMEU18 training in Malmö where several people will join the conference.

 ONLY 25 participants will be admitted!

 The session will take place in Greater Copenhagen in co-operation with International Citizen Hub Lund.
 The airport to use is Copenhagen airport and take the 30 min train to Lund.